General Santos: Renaming and elevation to city status

 A year after the Philippines regained full sovereignty from the United States on July 4, 1946, the Municipality of Buayan became a 4th class regular municipality by virtue of the Executive Order Number 82, dated August 18, 1947, by President Manuel Roxas, absorbing the Municipality of Makar and the Municipal District of Glan, whose low income bracket at the time disqualified it for the honour.
-Dadiangas was the seat of government for the Municipality of Buayan electing Irineo Santiago as its first Municipal Mayor in a local election that was held on November 11, 1947.
+Dadiangas was the seat of government for the Municipality of Buayan electing Irineo Santiago as its first municipal mayor in a local election that was held on November 11, 1947.
 Mayor Santiago was formally inducted on January 1, 1948.

 Six years later, in June 1954, the Municipality of Buayan was renamed General Santos as a tribute to the leading pioneer via Act No. 1107 authored by Congressman Luminog Mangelen of Cotabato Province.

 From 1963 to 1967, the municipality's economy experienced a boom under Mayor Lucio A. Velayo, as several large agri-based and multinational firms such as Dole Philippines, General Milling Corporation and UDAGRI expanded into the area.
-Although it was then qualified to become a fourth class city from being a municipality, the residents rejected a move by Congressman Salipada Pendatun to convert the Municipality of Buayan into a city and to rename it ’’Rajah Buayan’’.
+Although it was then qualified to become a fourth class city from being a municipality, the residents rejected a move by Congressman Salipada Pendatun to convert the Municipality of Buayan into a city and to rename it "Rajah Buayan".

 On July 8, 1968, the Municipality of General Santos was converted into a city upon the approval of Republic Act No. 5412, authored by Congressman James L. Chiongbian.
 By this time, General Santos City had already established itself as a major economic and educational hub in the region.
-Three of the oldest educational institutions in the city — Notre Dame Dadiangas University (1948), Ramon Magsaysay Memorial Colleges (1957), and Mindanao State University (1961) — were established prior to the city’s official founding.
+Three of the oldest educational institutions in the city — Notre Dame of Dadiangas University (1948), Ramon Magsaysay Memorial Colleges (1957), and Mindanao State University–General Santos City (1961) — were established prior to the city's official founding.
 It was inaugurated on September 5 of that year, with Antonio C. Acharon became the new city's first mayor.
 On September 5, 1988, a decade after its inauguration as a chartered city, GenSan was declared a highly urbanized city of South Cotabato.

 Even after becoming a highly urbanized city independent from South Cotabato in 1988, General Santos remained part of the province's congressional representation.
 The city only gained a separate representative with the passage of Republic Act No. 11243 on March 11, 2019, which segregated General Santos from the first congressional district of South Cotabato to be its 3rd congressional district.
 On September 15, 2021, House Bill No. 10021 authored by Representative Ferdinand Hernandez, that officially mandates General Santos as a lone district, separate from South Cotabato was passed on third and final reading.

 In April 2001, Mayor Adelbert W. Antonino, an ally of deposed president Joseph Estrada, coordinated with various mayors and governors to bring their respective constituents to Epifanio delos Santos Avenue in Metro Manila to protest the arrest of Estrada.

+On June 8, 2026, a 7.8 earthquake struck off the southern coast of Mindanao, resulting fatalities and a state-of-emergency in General Santos.